What Is The Formula Of Potential Energy

 Q: Can potential energy be negative?

 A: Yes, potential energy can be negative.
-The sign of potential energy depends on the choice of reference point and the nature of the force.
-For example, gravitational potential energy is negative if the object is below the reference point.
+Because of that, the sign of potential energy depends on the choice of reference point and the nature of the force.
+To give you an idea, gravitational potential energy is negative if the object is below the reference point.
 Electric potential energy between opposite charges is also negative.

 Q: What is the relationship between potential energy and force?